peacekeeper09/HTML_and_CSS/README.md

 19. `<form>`: Encapsulates input fields and controls for user input and submission.

-20.` <input>`: Represents various input types, like text, checkboxes, radio buttons, etc.
+20. `<input>`: Represents various input types, like text, checkboxes, radio buttons, etc.

 21. `<button>`: Represents a clickable button, often used within forms or for interactive functionality.